joinoneroom/joinoneroom/_drafts/2015-04-08-why-writing.md

 image: scott.png
 ---

-When we started talking about the challenge of humanizing online learning, we struggled with the scope of that challenge.
+When we started talking about what it would mean to humanize online learning, we struggled with the scope of that challenge.
 It felt compelling and important, but it also seemed dauntingly…vague.

 As enthusiasts for the ideas of the [Lean Startup](http://en.wikipedia.org/wiki/Lean_startup) movement, our greatest fear was building something that no one would use.
 We’re convinced that it’s possible to build a product-centered “horizontal” business - solving a common problem across many disciplines - but we also felt the need to have a clear picture of who this was _for_.